StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/import-observables-from-analyzer-reports.md

 <!-- md:permission `manageObservable` -->

+[Cortex analyzers](../../../../administration/cortex/about-cortex.md) enrich observables with detailed contextual intelligence, generating a report with the results, which may include additional observables.

-Import [observables](about-observables.md) from [analyzer reports](../../../../administration/cortex/about-cortex.md) in TheHive to add additional observables discovered during analysis to your case or alert.
+Import [observables](about-observables.md) from analyzer reports in TheHive to add additional observables discovered during analysis to your case or alert.

 Cortex analyzers enrich observables with detailed contextual intelligence, generating a report with the results, which may include additional observables.